Chris DeWitt – Manager, School Development

 Bailey Holyfield - Manager, Tiered Quality Assurance

 Bailey is the Manager of Tiered Quality Assurance, and is responsible for supporting Tiered charter schools.
 She began her journey in education as a 2010 Dallas-Fort Worth Teach for America corps member at a turnaround school in Pleasant Grove teaching high school English to students who had failed to pass the state English Language Arts and Reading exit exam.
 Subsequently, Bailey served as a Teacher Advancement Program mentor teacher and secondary humanities instructional coach in Dallas before moving to San Antonio to take a position as the Director of Teaching and Learning for South San Antonio Independent School District.
 In her role in South San Antonio, Bailey supported principals through executive coaching around instructional leadership, led curriculum development for core content programming K-12, and created the instructional facilitator and instructional coaching programs for the district.
-Bailey received Bachelor’s degrees in English and Corporate Communications & Public Affairs from Southern Methodist University in Dallas, will complete a M.A. in Educational Leadership and Policy Studies from the University of Denver in March, and holds a Colorado Principal License.
+Bailey received Bachelor’s degrees in English and Corporate Communications & Public Affairs from Southern Methodist University in Dallas, an M.A. in Educational Leadership and Policy Studies from the University of Denver, and holds a Colorado Principal License.
 In her free time, Bailey enjoys live music, cooking, and playing with her two dogs.

 (720) 423-2371 | Amanda_Holyfield@dpsk12.org

-Maya Lagana – Director, Strategic Support & Accountability
+Maya Lagana – Senior Director, Portfolio Management

-Maya is the Director of Strategic Support & Accountability, where she leads the work to review, assess, and renew both charter and innovation schools in the district.
+Maya is the Senior Director of Portfolio Management, where she leads the work to approve, review, assess, and renew both charter and innovation schools in the district.
 Prior to joining the Portfolio Management Team, Maya worked at the New York Charter Schools Institute, a statewide charter authorizer that is recognized for its quality authorizing work.
 There she served as the Institute’s Accountability and School Evaluation Analyst, responsible for analyzing student achievement data and coordinating site visits for the Institute’s 80+ charter schools.
 She started her career as a New York City Teaching Fellow, teaching third grade in the Bronx, before moving to Washington DC where she worked on several key education policy issues, including alternative teacher certification.
 She has also worked for Achievement First and Boston Collegiate Charter School, concentrating on fundraising and data systems.
 Maya holds a BA from Carleton College, a Masters in Elementary Education, and a Masters in Public Administration from NYU.

 (720) 423-2588 | Maya_Lagana@dpsk12.org